 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are being treated.

 Lymphoma is a cancer of the lymphatic system.
 The lymphatic system is part of the body’s immune system and helps us fight infection.
-It is a complex system made up of organs such as the bone marrow, thymus, spleen and lymph nodes (sometimes called lymph glands).
+It is made up of organs such as the bone marrow, thymus, spleen and lymph nodes (sometimes called lymph glands).
 These are connected by a network of tiny lymphatic vessels that contain lymph fluid.
 Lymphatic tissue can also be found in other organs, such as the lungs, stomach and skin.

 Lymphoma is a disease in which either B-cells or T-cells grow in an uncontrolled way.
-A lymphoma can cause various parts of the lymphatic system to enlarge and stop working effectively.

 There are two main types of lymphoma: